 - Refusing to sign a non-compete agreement

 Wrongful termination can occur in a variety of employment law situations.
-Some of the most common instances we see wrongful termination include:
+Some of the most common instances we see wrongful termination include wrongful termination for pregnancy, whistleblowing, discrimination, retaliation, and public policy violations.

 Wrongful Termination for Pregnancy

 It is more common than you might think for companies to wrongfully terminate people who attempt to take time off for pregnancy or request accommodations.
-Some of the state and federal laws that protect against pregnancy discrimination and wrongful termination include:
+Fortunately, there are multiple state and federal laws that protect against pregnancy discrimination and wrongful termination.
+These include:

 - The Family and Medical Leave Act (FMLA)